- Length:19 pages (4200 words)

 This employment contract covers all legal requirements for information to be given to an employee.
 It is a carefully considered framework for fair and full protection of the employer and compliance with organisational requirements.
 Use of plain English makes editing easy and allows it to be understood by all parties.

-The size or business of the employer organisation is not important, nor is the position of the employee (this contract can be used for management too, but Net Lawman does provide employment contract documents written more precisely for senior staff.)
+The size of the employer organisation is not important, nor is the position of the employee (this contract can be used for management too, but Net Lawman does provide employment contract documents written more precisely for senior staff.)

 Specifics for different jobs, such as duties and training provision, can be added easily if required, either within the existing text, or by reference to a job description.
 In this "information age", all Net Lawman employment contracts are very strong on protection of the employer's secrets and confidential information.